pactus-project/pactus-website/content/blog/2025-02-14-exchange-announcement.md

 Once the initial payment is made, the integration process begins and this is where the next headache starts.
 Many exchanges lack knowledgeable development teams.
-The bosses there think a car can be sold without an engine, all they care about is marketing This leads to numerous issues during integration, often resulting in a buggy and flawed system.
+The bosses there think a car can be sold without an engine, all they care about is marketing.
+This leads to numerous issues during integration, often resulting in a buggy and flawed system.
 If you’ve heard of exchanges being hacked, one of the main reasons is the chaos within their development teams.
 Integration can take over a month, and once completed, the final payment is made, and your blockchain is listed.